hugowindisch/swallow/MANUAL.md

     app.listen(1337);
 '''

-Here is how the same results could be achieved in a barebones NodeJS solution:
+Here is how the same results could be achieved in a bare bones NodeJS solution:
 '''javascript
     var http = require('http'),
         swallowapps = require('swallowapps'),